Simon Beauloye, digital business executive and entrepreneur

 I grew up in Belgium, studied in Brussels, and spent my twenties trying to figure out what I wanted to build.
 The answer came in 2006 when Google offered me a role in Dublin.
 The company was 12,000 people.
 No one in my family understood what the job was.
 I took it anyway.

 Dublin became Singapore.
 Singapore became the launchpad for a decade-long career that took me across four continents.
-Belgium, Ireland, Singapore, China, the United States, and eventually Dubai, where I've lived since 2017.
+Belgium, Ireland, Singapore, and eventually Dubai, where I've lived since 2022.

 The geographic arc matters because it shaped how I think about building businesses.
 Every market is different.
 What works in Europe fails in Asia.
 What scales in the US won't land in the Middle East.
-You learn that by doing it, not by reading about it.
+I've learned that by doing it.

 Chapter Two